Conway uses flash cards to explain Russia controversy

 Washington (CNN)Kellyanne Conway used flash cards Wednesday night to explain how the White House views recent scrutiny about the controversy over President Donald Trump's associates' potential ties to Russia during the campaign.

-"I just want to review in case you run out of time," the White House counsel told Fox News host Sean Hannity.
+"I just want to review in case you run out of time," the White House counselor told Fox News host Sean Hannity.
 "This is how I see it so far.
 This is to help all the people at home."

 "What's the conclusion?
 Collusion?
 No. We don't have that yet.
 I see illusion and delusion," she said, holding two pieces of paper with those words scrawled across them.

-Note: CORRECTION: This story has been updated to correct Conway's title.